Omar Kiam: Early life

 Born Alexander Kiam in Monterrey, Mexico, to Texan parents.
 Kiam picked up the nickname "Omar" at Riverview Preparatory School in Poughkeepsie, New York.
 He later went to the Poughkeepsie Military Academy in New York.
 His first job as a designer was producing caps for babies for a department store in Houston.
 Kiam chose to retain his nickname professionally, as he appreciated the link to Omar Khayyám.

 Costume design

 Following a stint in Paris as a student, Kiam returned to the United States and opened his studio in New York City, where he produced work for Broadway theatre.
 Among the theatre productions he costumed were Dinner at Eight, the Robert E. Sherwood play Reunion in Vienna, and the Edward Sheldon and Margaret Ayer Barnes play Dishonored Lady.
 In 1933 he moved to Hollywood, where he headed the film costume design departments for Sam Goldwyn Productions and United Artists.
-Before leaving Hollywood in 1939, Kiam also worked for David O. Selznick and Hal Roach.
+Before leaving Hollywood in 1939, Kiam also worked for independent producers David O. Selznick and Hal Roach.
+He also worked with 20th Century Pictures.

 One of Kiam's most notable films was the 1937 film A Star is Born, for which he dressed Janet Gaynor.
 He collaborated with Irene on Algiers.